Keith UrbanBorn 26 October 1967

 Keith Urban Biography (Wikipedia)

 Still signed to Capitol, Urban made his solo American debut in 1999 with a second eponymous album.
-Certified platinum in the US, it produced his first number one on Hot Country Songs with "But for the Grace of God".
-"Somebody Like You", the first single from his second Capitol album, Golden Road (2002), was named by Billboard as the biggest country hit of the 2000s decade.
-The album's fourth single, "You'll Think of Me", featuring his nephew and Australian country artist Rory Gilliatte, earned him his first Grammy.
-2004's Be Here, his third American album, produced three more number 1 singles and became his highest-selling album, earning 4× Platinum certification.
-Love, Pain & the Whole Crazy Thing was released in 2006, containing "Once in a Lifetime" as well as his second Grammy song, "Stupid Boy".
+Certified platinum in the US by the RIAA, it produced his first number one on the Hot Country Songs chart with "But for the Grace of God".
+"Somebody Like You", the first single from his second Capitol album Golden Road (2002), was named by Billboard as the biggest country hit of the 2000s decade.
+The album's fourth single, "You'll Think of Me", featuring his nephew and Australian country artist Rory Gilliatte, earned him his first Grammy Award.
+2004's Be Here, his third American album, produced three more number one singles and became his highest-selling album, having earned a 4× Platinum certification.
+Love, Pain & the Whole Crazy Thing was released in 2006, containing "Once in a Lifetime" as well as his second Grammy Award song "Stupid Boy".
 A greatest hits package entitled Greatest Hits: 18 Kids followed in late 2007.
 Defying Gravity and Get Closer were released on 31 March 2009 and 16 November 2010, respectively.
 In September 2013, he released a brand new album titled Fuse, which produced four more number ones on the Country Airplay chart, two of which are duets—one with Miranda Lambert and the other with Eric Church.
 A new single, entitled "John Cougar, John Deere, John 3:16", was released in June 2015 as the lead-off single to his eighth American studio album, Ripcord.
 The album later produced the Country Airplay chart number one hits "Break on Me", "Wasted Time", and ...

 Keith Urban Tracks